Dpdl-io/DpdlEngine/doc/Dpdl_native_Interface.md

 Unsigned types have the same mappings as signed types

 ### API

 Helper functions and platform specific features are available via the following API accessible with Dpdl:

 [Dpdl JNA reference](https://www.dpdl.io/doc/dpdl_jna/javadoc/)

+### Configuration

+#### DPDL_NATIVE_LIB_PATH

+The native library to be loaded needs to be available on the default system path or it's path must be configured in the configuration file 'DpdlEngine.ini' via the 'DPDL_NATIVE_LIB_PATH' variable.

+The default configuration for 'DPDL_NATIVE_LIB_PATH' is set to './lib/addon'

+#### DPDL_NATIVE_CODE_PROTECTION

+Dpdl provides built-in support for memory protection useful to avoid segmentation faults and unexpected crashes.

+By default the protection is enabled, it can be disabled by setting the variable 'DPDL_NATIVE_CODE_PROTECTION' to 'false' in the configuration file 'DpdlEngine.ini'

 ### Note